egberts/vim-syntax-nftables/README.md

 ---

-## Notes for Vim Developers
+## Notes for Vim Syntax Developers

-While prototyping IPv6 address matching, I discovered a limitation in Vim 8.1:
+While prototyping IPv6 address matching, I discovered a limitation in Vim 8.1 (still in v9.0).
 - It only supports a maximum of 9 groups of parentheses in regex matches, even when using `\%( … \)` instead of `\( … \)`.
-- To work around this, IPv6 patterns are duplicated in the syntax file.
-This workaround is faster in practice and avoids breaking matches.
+- To work around this, IPv6 patterns are duplicated in the syntax files.
+This workaround is faster in operation, eliminates backtracking, and avoids breaking matches.
+- after passing 12,000 lines, it made most sense to start breaking up '.vim' files and adding loader support to each (for quickest error tracking).
+Files are organized by its semantic name as explicitly defined in `nftables/src/parser_bison.y`/railroad-diagram to ensure that 100% syntax (via LL(1)) gets achieved.
 ---